tinasheeliashamandishe/dhcp-same-lan/README.md

 <p align="center">
 <h4>Lab Topology:</h4>
 In this Lab topology the network devices and PCS will be configured to obtain IP configurations from the DHCP server.
-All the devices are on the same subnet. <br/>
+The DHCP server is on the same subnet as the clients. <br/>
 The lab consists of 1 router, 1 switch, 1 DHCP server and 3 computers. <br/>
 <img src="https://i.imgur.com/VHr13bJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />